Thomas Thistlewood

-Known as "The Diary of Thomas Thistlewood", the 14,000-page diary provides a detailed record of his behaviour and deep insight into plantation life and owner-slave relations.
-In 1751, he became overseer of a sugar plantation called Egypt; within days he began raping the enslaved women.
-His diary chronicles 3,852 acts of rape with 138 black women.
+In 1751, Thistlewood started working as an overseer on a sugar plantation called "Egypt"; within days, he started to rape the enslaved women on the plantation.
+According to his diary, over the course of this life he committed 3,852 acts of rape with 138 enslaved women.
 He systematically raped enslaved girls and women; those that ran away were whipped and put in chains, collars, or placed in field gangs.
 He sometimes raped more than one woman in a night, after which he would give them some coins "for their troubles".